plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 .. note::

-   If you want to upgrade add-ons to Plone 5.1, also see: ../../../develop/addons/upgrade_to_51.rst
+   If you want to upgrade add-ons to Plone 5.1, please see :doc:`/develop/addons/upgrade_to_51.rst`

-General information
+General Information
 ===================

 - Before you upgrade read :doc:`../into.rst` and :doc:`../preparations.rst`.
 - Always upgrade from the latest version of 5.0.x to the latest version of 5.1.x.
   This will resolve many migration-specific issues.
-- If you have problems don't be afraid to ask for help on http://community.plone.org
+- If you have problems don't be afraid to ask for help on https://community.plone.org

-Changes between Plone 5.0 and 5.1
+Changes Between Plone 5.0 And 5.1
 =================================

 The following Plone Improvement Proposals have been implemented for 5.1: